satyajitch/College_Social_Network_System/README.md

-# facebook2005-Gift_Social_Network
+# GIFT_Social_Network
-It is a social networking site like facebook_2005 useo be. click on the link to see the whole website www.maninitc.online
+It is a social networking site like facebook_2005 use to be.